 If you don’t eat eggs often, it’s easy to be left wondering if that carton is still good.
 Especially if you only buy eggs every couple of weeks.
 Do eggs go bad?

 And there are those recipes that call for only egg whites or yolks.
 I don’t know about you, but I don’t feel like throwing out half of a good egg because I don’t need it for this specific recipe.
 So you need to know how to go about the storage of whites and yolks too.
 Not to mention you should know how long do they last, because unless you’re on top of your meal planning, you won’t use them the same day.

 Because of all of that, it makes sense to know a thing or two about storage, shelf life, and going bad of eggs.
 If such knowledge is what you’re looking for, you’re in the right place.
 Read on.

 How To Store Eggs

 When it comes to whole raw eggs in shells, that is eggs that you buy in the supermarket or at the farmer’s market, just put the carton into the refrigerator; nothing fancy here.

 If you’ve cracked more eggs than you need at a time, pour them in an airtight container and refrigerate.
 Do the same thing with egg whites or yolks that you got leftover from a dish.

 When it comes to hard-boiled eggs, use an airtight container or a freezer bag.
 You can peel the eggs for short term storage, but if you plan on keeping them around for more than a few days, leave them with their shells on.
 For a few tricks when it comes to hard-boiled eggs, check out our article about them.

 For dishes like scrambles and frittatas, they also need to be wrapped tightly.
 So while scrambled eggs fit just fine into an airtight container, frittatas usually don’t.
 If that’s the case, wrap it with aluminum foil or plastic wrap.
-A proper cover ensures the dish doesn’t dry out that fast and doesn’t pick up any smells from the fridge.
+A proper cover ensures the dish doesn’t dry out that fast and doesn’t pick up any smells.

 Can You Freeze Eggs?